 When to use this template

 We love a good P2P fundraising campaign, but if you want to make the most of the opportunity, you need to provide your noble fundraisers with the tools to succeed.
 Once someone signs up for your next peer-to-peer fundraiser, they can hit the ground running thanks to your fundraising pledge form template.
-Better yet, automate the process, so that it hits their inbox right away—and the dollars start flowing even faster.
+Better yet, automate the online donation process, so that it hits their inbox right away—and the dollars start flowing even faster.

 What's included: